 - Multiple small claims (£500-£2,000) as evidence of poor risk management requiring premium increases

-- Single larger claims (£5,000-£10,000) are potentially unfortunate but isolated incidents
+- Single larger claims (£5,000-£10,000) as potentially unfortunate but isolated incidents

 A business making 4-5 small claims annually often faces worse renewal terms than one making a single £8,000 claim, because frequency suggests systemic problems whilst isolated incidents don’t.